-To the Board of Directors of the Nassau County Sewer and Storm Water Finance Authority
+To the Board of Directors of the Nassau County Sewer and Storm Water Finance Authority Mineola.
+NY

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the Nassau County Sewer and Storm Water Finance Authority (the "Authority"), a component unit of the County of Nassau, New York, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated March 24, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities and each major fund of Nassau County Sewer and Storm Water Finance Authority (the "Authority"), a component unit of the County of Nassau, New York, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated March 22, 2024.